 France

-Diplomatic series since 1965 in orange on green.
+Current diplomatic series since 1965 in silver on green with silver border.

 France

-Diplomatic series since 1965 in orange on green.
+Current diplomatic series since 1965 in silver on green with silver border.

-The first number denotes the embassy or organization where 402 stands for OECD.
+The first number denotes the embassy or organization where 600 is used for members of the Council of Europe.

 France

-Diplomatic series since 1965 in orange on green.
+Current diplomatic series since 1965 in orange on green with orange border.

-The registration consists of three numerals, followed by the letter CD and two numerals.
+The registration consists of three numerals, followed by the letter K and four numerals.

 France